 For more information regarding the different legislative controls for different schedules of medicines in Victoria, visit the Medicines and Poisons section of this website.

-To apply for a Victorian licence or a permit to obtain or supply a Scheduled Substance (along with fees) visit the Licences and permits section of this website.
+To apply for a Victorian licence or a permit to obtain or supply a Scheduled Substance (along with fees) visit the Licences and permits website.

 Victorian licence for wholesale supply

-An organisation considering selling or supplying medicinal cannabis products by wholesale in Victoria will require a wholesale licence from DHHS.
+An organisation considering selling or supplying any substances related to cannabis products by wholesale in Victoria will require a wholesale licence from DHHS.

-- understand the Australia-wide Code of Good Wholesaling practice for Medicines
+- comply with the requirements of the Australian Code of Good Wholesaling practice for Medicines

-- have appropriate premises and appropriate processes and procedures in place to ensure that the supply, storage, security, transport, destruction and record keeping in relation to the scheduled substance is in accordance with all legal and regulatory requirements.
+- have appropriate premises and procedures in place to ensure that supply, storage, security, transport, destruction and record keeping complies with legal and regulatory requirements.